 Copyright © Nucleus Medical Media, Inc.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will look at your skin and moles.
+You may be referred to an eye specialist if melanoma of the eye is suspected.
 A

 Your doctor may also examine lymph nodes.
 Enlarged lymph nodes may suggest the spread of melanoma.
 A sample of lymph node tissue may also be removed for testing.